Tourism in Cuba: Foreign investment

 "In the conditions of a small country like Cuba...
-It is very difficult to develop... relying on one's own resources.
+It is very difficult to develop... relying on one's resources.
 It is for this reason that we have no alternative but to associate ourselves with those foreign enterprises that can supply capital, technology, and markets."

 Castro was also of the belief that despite the undeniable influence of "capitalist ideology", socialism would prevail both in Cuba and the wider "battle of ideas".

 One of the most notable developments in recent years has been China's investment in Cuba's tourism sector.
-As of 2018, Chinese companies had invested over 700 million U.S. dollars in the construction of hotels other tourism projects.
+As of 2018, Chinese companies had invested over 700 million U.S. dollars in the construction of hotels and other tourism projects.

 Tourism and the environment

-The Cuban government has established safeguards designed to ensure that tourism and other development do not result in significant environmental impacts.
-The development of new tourist facilities and related infrastructure in Cuba must, among other things, proceed in accordance with Cuban environmental laws and policies.
-In 1995 the Cuban government established the Ministry of Science, Technology, and Environment (CITMA) and in 1997 the National Assembly has enacted Law 81 of the Environment, one of the most comprehensive "framework" environmental laws in the region.
-Pursuant to that Law, the government adopted a number of decree laws and resolutions aimed at ensuring that future development (including tourism development) is sustainable.
+The Cuban government has established safeguards designed to ensure that tourism and other developments do not result in significant environmental impacts.
+The development of new tourist facilities and related infrastructure in Cuba must, among other things, proceed by Cuban environmental laws and policies.
+In 1995 the Cuban government established the Ministry of Science, Technology, and Environment (CITMA) and in 1997 the National Assembly enacted Law 81 of the Environment, one of the most comprehensive "framework" environmental laws in the region.
+Under that Law, the government adopted several decree laws and resolutions aimed at ensuring that future development (including tourism development) is sustainable.
 Of particular importance to tourism development is Decree Law 212, Coastal Zone Management, which establishes setbacks and other siting requirements for new facilities in coastal areas.
 CITMA Resolution 77/99 requires a thorough environmental assessment of major new construction projects and requires that project developers obtain an environmental license from CITMA.

 Tourism by sector

 Health tourism

 As well as receiving traditional tourism revenues, Cuba attracts health tourists, generating annual revenues of around $40 million for the Cuban economy.
 Cuba has been a popular health tourism destination for more than 20 years.
-In 2005, more than 19,600 foreign patients traveled to Cuba for a wide range of treatments including eye surgery, neurological disorders such as multiple sclerosis and Parkinson's disease, and orthopaedics.
+In 2005, more than 19,600 foreign patients traveled to Cuba for a wide range of treatments including eye surgery, neurological disorders such as multiple sclerosis and Parkinson's disease, and orthopedics.
 Many patients are from Latin America, although medical treatment for retinitis pigmentosa, often known as night blindness, has attracted many patients from Europe and North America.

-Some complaints have arisen that foreign "health tourists" paying with dollars receive a higher quality of care than do Cuban citizens.
+Some complaints have arisen that foreign "health tourists" paying with dollars receive a higher quality of care than Cuban citizens.
 Former leading Cuban neurosurgeon and dissident Dr. Hilda Molina asserts that the central revolutionary objective of free, quality medical care for all has been eroded by Cuba's need for foreign currency.
 Molina says that following the economic collapse known in Cuba as the Special Period, the Cuban government established mechanisms designed to turn the medical system into a profit-making enterprise, thus creating a disparity in the quality of healthcare services between Cubans and foreigners.